 Artificial intelligence applications are systems that normally require human intelligence, but are powered by machines.

 (If I'm losing you already, this primer on What Is and What Isn't Artificial Intelligence is a great place to start out.)

-And where are smart marketers putting AI to work?
+And where are smart marketers putting artificial intelligence and machine learning to work?
 In a word: everywhere.
-As Adam Coates, director of the Baidu Research Silicon Valley AI Lab, said recently:
+As Adam Coates, director of the Baidu Research Silicon Valley AI Lab, said:

 "Deep learning is, in some sense, not a product by itself.
 And so what's going to happen, I think, is that it's going to be in enterprises everywhere, in applications all over the place-whether you're running a data center, trying to help someone with a self-driving car, or trying to forecast the weather or the kinds of crops that are going to grow-all these crazy things.
 All of those are gradually going to be feeling these ripple effects from AI."